Mental Health First Aid program

 One of Monash Residential Services' mission and goals is to provide and develop an environment within each location on campus which provides care, support and enrichment for the residential community in academic, cultural, personal, social and recreational matters.

 In keeping with these goals, MRS instituted Mental Health First Aid (MHFA) training into its core training programs in 2007 and invited all MRS general staff, residential support staff and student volunteers (ie, Resident Advisors) to become trained.
-Training became mandatory in 2008 for all MRS general staff and MRS Residential Support Team members and is offered free of charge to all members of the residential community.
+Training became mandatory in 2008 for all MRS general staff and MRS Residential Support Team members (Resident Advisors, College Heads, Deputy College Heads and Residential Support Assistants).

-In recognition of the value of the MHFA program, a number of members of the Residential Support Team staff are qualified MHFA instructors and present the course to residents.
+In recognition of the value of the MHFA program, a number of members of the Residential Support Team staff are qualified MHFA instructors and present the course.

 MRS is very proud of the impact our mental health program have had on our entire communities, with residents overwhelmingly feeling that living on campus has improved their mental health and wellbeing.